 Problems With the Seedship Strategy

 There were a number of difficulties at certain colonies with the seedship strategy.
 At Diwali the synthetic human parent surrogates declined to activate the zygote cargo, creating a society of their own.
-Since the synthetic humans were equipped with very sophisticated AI minds in order to raise the human children efficiently, they were quite capable of creating a fully functioning society of their own.
+Since the synthetic humans were equipped with very sophisticated AI minds in order to raise the human children efficiently, they were quite capable of creating a fully functioning society by themselves.

 At Pandya the robot-parents fulfilled their task very well, and the children were raised to maturity; free from any disease because there were none included in the seedship's databanks.
 When the first starship from another world landed at Pandya the starfarers brought with them many minor illnesses, to which the Pandyans had no resistance.